forderud/RunInSandbox/README.md

-# COM Impersonation
+# Run in Sandbox
-Work-in-progress code for launching an out-of-process COM server through a different user on the *same machine*.
+Work-in-progress code for launching executables and out-of-process COM server in a sandboxed environment on the *same machine*.

+## Executable sandboxing
+Run 'RunInSandbox.exe ExePath  [username] [password]' to launch 'ExePath' in a AppContainer process.

+## COM sandboxing
+Run 'RunInSandbox.exe ProgID [username] [password]' to launch the 'ProgID' COM server in a low-integrity process.
+Unfortunately, user impersonation and AppContainer isolation doesn't work yet for COM servers.

-## Client-side impersonation approach
+## Client-side impersonation problems
 This approach performs client-side user impersonation with `ImpersonateLoggedOnUser` for the current thread.
 Then the COM server is created with `CLSCTX_ENABLE_CLOAKING` to allow the COM server to be created with the current thread credentials.

 | Problem             | Status                                                                      |